amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

  </figcaption>
 </figure>

-The truth is, you need to have strong OOP knowledge in order to use Selenium properly.
+The truth is, you must have strong OOP knowledge in order to use Selenium properly.
 Simply put, if your tests "know" anything about Selenium or WebDriver, you are making a mistake.
 This is wrong:

 {% highlight java %}
 @Test